pandadiestro/.files/README.md

 ### `Neovim`

 This version of my neovim config uses both the [paq-nvim](https://github.com/savq/paq-nvim) plugin manager and the native lsp engine (with [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig)), so be sure to have paq set up before starting.
-These are my currently set up language servers, you will need to set these up beforehand:

-- ccls
-- gopls
-- tsserver
-- typst\_lsp

 In the first run there will probably be a lot of red errors and panics exploding in your face.
 This is normal as you still haven't installed any plugin at all, so run:

 ```
-:PaqInstall
+:PaqSync
 ```

 And then reopen neovim or resource the config file.